Fire Danger Ratings have changed

-The new Australian Fire Danger Rating System is being developed using the latest science to be more accurate and relevant to where you live.
+The new Australian Fire Danger Rating System has been developed using the latest science to be more accurate and relevant to where you live.
 The new system will be used across the country, so whether you’re at home or traveling, you will see the same system being used.

-When there is minimal risk, Fire Danger Rating signs will be set to ‘NO RATING’.
+When there is minimal risk, such as when it's raining, 'No Rating' will be used.
 This is the white wedge sitting under Moderate.

 The new ratings and what you need to do